secure-compilation/exploring-robust-property-preservation/README.md

 ### Prerequisites for the Coq proofs ###

-The Coq development is known to work with Coq v8.7.X, but it has very few dependencies, so it will likely work with other versions as well.
+The Coq development is known to work with Coq v8.7.X, v8.8.X, and v8.9.0  but it has very few dependencies, so it will likely work with other versions as well.

 ### Replaying the Coq proofs ###